Kihumba/private-/Phase-C/Rails-Learning-Outcomes/Curriculum/2 - Generators/README.md

 Skill Description
 ----------
-The fellow understand how to use built in generators as well as custom generators to improve development workflow and reduce rework.
+The Fellow understand how to use built in generators as well as custom generators to improve development workflow and reduce rework.

 Outputs
 ----------
 After attaining this skill, and as a demonstration of it, a person should be able to create the following:
-- A writeup explaining how rails generator helped him/her to improve development speed.
+- A writeup explaining how rails generator helped him/her to improve development speed
 - A clone of model generator called `my_model` used like this: rails generate my_model MODEL_NAME
 ----------
 ## **Knowledge**